Benji19967/simulations/physics/README.md

 ## Languages

-It might be worth it to investigate pro's and con's of the following languages and what they are best suited for.
+It might be worth it to investigate pros and cons of the following languages and what they are best suited for.

 - Python
 - C++
 - Julia
+- Rust (getting some traction in computational biology, see https://rust-bio.github.io/)

 ## Ideas